13. The on-site inspection

 The privacy and confidentiality of personal information are respected at all times by inspectors.
 The inspector always involves staff in any decisions about children’s involvement in the inspection.

-Inspectors always try to strike a balance between the time taken to observe an activity with the significance of the likely evidence to be gained.
+Inspectors always try to strike a balance between the time taken to observe an activity and the significance of the likely evidence to be gained.

 13.5 Gathering views of other professionals